KenanTrivedi/Website_Viewer/README.md

 ## Getting Started

-To view the project, visit the [hosted website](https://website-viewer.onrender.com).
+To view the project, visit the [hosted website](https://website-viewer.onrender.com). with backend or [click here](https://kenantrivedi.github.io/Website_Viewer/). - Only for the frontend

 ### Prerequisites